Postdevelopment theory: Latouche

-Wolfgang Sachs and The Development Dictionary
+Sachs and The Development Dictionary

-Wolfgang Sachs is a leading writer in postdevelopment thought.
+Sachs is a leading writer in postdevelopment thought.
 Most of his writing is focused on environmentally sustainable development and the idea that past notions of development are naturally unsustainable practices on our finite planet.
-However, in 1992 he co-authored and edited The Development Dictionary: A Guide to Knowledge as Power which contributed greatly to the compilation of post-development literature as a general theory.
+However, in 1992 he co-authored and edited The Development Dictionary: A Guide to Knowledge as Power which contributed greatly to the compilation of postdevelopment literature as a general theory.

 This manifesto posits that the new era of development that emerged in the 1950s was created by the United States in order to secure its new hegemonic position in the global community.
 Sachs explains that the concept of "underdevelopment" was actually constructed in Harry S. Truman's 1949 inaugural address, which popularized the term.
 Sachs argues that the creation of this term was a discrete, strategic move to secure American hegemony by reinforcing the idea that the United States is at the top, and other countries on a lower pillar, of a linear and singular trajectory of development.
 It created a homogeneous identity for these countries and stripped them of their own diverse characteristics.
 "It converts participation into a manipulative trick to involve people in struggles for getting what the powerful want to impose on them."

 The Development Dictionary describes a biological metaphor for development.
 This biological metaphor was transferred to the social sphere and perpetuated the ideal that there is one natural way to develop into the perfect form.
 To develop in a manner disparate from the "natural order of things" was to become a disfigured anomaly.
 This definition held the potential to provide morally ambiguous justification for imperialist behavior and can be connected to colonial discourse and mainstream development theories.
 Under such categorization, Sachs explains, development was reduced to a simple measurement of the economic growth of per capita production.

-Sachs issues a cry for public awareness of the "limits of development."
+Sachs issues a cry for public awareness of the "limits of development".
 He leaves the reader with the idea of the "New Commons" and posits that men and women should begin with this awareness before attempting to introduce new political policies with room for creativity and innovation in diverse development paths.